Guyana holds general election as candidates vie for control of country's oil wealth

 A fight for Parliament

-The six parties participating in Monday’s election are fighting for the presidency and seats in the 65-member Parliament, along with the chance to control and spend the billions of dollars flowing into state coffers from oil and gas production.
+The six parties that participated in Monday’s election are fighting for the presidency and seats in the 65-member Parliament, along with the chance to control and spend the billions of dollars flowing into state coffers from oil and gas production.

 On Sunday, members of Guyana's election commission, escorted by police and soldiers, came under fire while traveling on a river along the border with Venezuela, which has long claimed two-thirds of Guyana as its own.
 No one was injured, and election materials aboard the boat were not damaged, according to Guyanese officials who said the gunfire came from Venezuela.

-Several international groups are on the ground to monitor the election, including The Carter Center, the Organization of American States and members of Caricom, a regional trade bloc.
+Several international groups were on the ground to monitor the election, including The Carter Center, the Organization of American States and members of Caricom, a regional trade bloc.

 There are 757,000 registered voters in a country with an estimated 794,000 inhabitants.